-- The black power supply cable with the two-pin plug and the battery with the black cable supply the CPU board. - The white power supply cable with the three-pin plug is connected to the 3.9 V connector on the modem adapter board. - The modem battery with the white cable can be connected to ST1 on the power supply unit to buffer a mains failure.
+- The black power supply cable with the two-pin plug and the battery with the black cable supply the CPU board. - The white power supply cable with the three-pin plug is connected to the 3.9 V connector on the modem adapter board. - With the ATEX approval for Associated apparatus the connector ST1 on the power supply unit must not be used.